afrigeri/sillyolimpics/README.md

 # sillyolimpics
-A python library to evaluate sport training zones using an hart rate monitor or power meter
+A python library to evaluate sport training zones using an heart rate monitor or power meter